Vishhh03/Project-Backend/README.md

-# Simple Hotel System API
+# FinalDestination API

-A comprehensive learning-focused ASP.NET Core 8 Web API for hotel booking management with JWT authentication, designed for developers new to .NET.
-This system provides a complete hotel booking workflow with authentication, payment processing, reviews, and loyalty rewards.
+A comprehensive luxury hotel booking management system built with ASP.NET Core 8 Web API and JWT authentication.
+FinalDestination provides an elegant and complete hotel booking experience with advanced features for authentication, payment processing, reviews, and loyalty rewards.

 ## 🚀 Features